mozilla/legal-docs/firefox_privacy_notice/en-US.md

 ### Suggest relevant content

-Firefox displays content, such as “Snippets” (messages from Mozilla), Top Sites (websites suggested by Mozilla for first-time Firefox users) and and Pocket Recommendations.
+Firefox displays content, such as “Snippets” (messages from Mozilla), Top Sites (websites suggested by Mozilla for first-time Firefox users) and Pocket Recommendations.

 * __Location data__: Firefox uses your IP address to suggest relevant content based on your country.